AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week13.txt)

-We **review** this work on Review Meeting on Wednesday 6th October, 18.30 CET
+We **review** this work on Review Meeting Week 13 on Wednesday 9th December, 18.30 CET

 ## Week 14 (lazy evaluator, nondeterministic evaluator)